 - If the icing is too runny, add a little more powdered sugar.
 If it appears to be thicker than glue, add a teaspoon of water at a time to get to the glue-like consistency.

 - I used a No. 6 Wilton piping tip to pipe the icing on the the houses to "glue" the pieces together.
 For detailed decorations likes the wreaths, windows, etc. I used these piping bottles from Sweet Sugar Belle.
 What's nice about these is you can swap out the piping tips if you want.
 I used the tips that it came with for the houses.

 - As you wait for the houses to dry, you can wrap the piping tip end of the bottle/piping bag with a little plastic wrap or aluminum foil.
 I like to use these silicone decorating piping tips from Wilton.
 You may need to take a toothpick or a damp paper towel to clean out any royal icing that may have dried up inside the piping tip.
 After that, give it a little shake and you should be good to go again with any piping that needs to be done.

-Any gingerbread that is going to be used for decorative purposes should be very dry and firm when cooled.
+- To make the best gingerbread houses, the dough should be very dry and firm when cooled.
 If it is not completely dried out, the pieces will continue to pick up moisture as they stand, and your house could eventually collapse.

 - When building homemade gingerbread houses, it's best to use royal icing.
 Buttercream frosting—or any frosting made with shortening—contains moisture that will lead your house to collapse.
 Royal icing dries super hard like cement and will hold your house together much, much better!